heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 To configure `Bucket4j` in your application, you'll need to adjust some properties in your configuration file.

-Firstly, set `bucket4j.enabled=true` to activate Bucket4j's auto-configuration feature.
+Firstly, set `bucket4j.enabled=true` to activate Bucket4j's autoconfiguration feature.

 Secondly, set `infinispan.embedded.enabled=true` to use the embedded cache by infinispan.